Canon G9 X vs Panasonic FZ1000

-The Canon PowerShot G9 X and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were officially introduced, respectively, in October 2015 and June 2014.
+The Canon PowerShot G9 X and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in October 2015 and June 2014.
 Both the G9X and the FZ1000 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is considerably larger (139 percent) than the Canon G9 X. Moreover, the FZ1000 is substantially heavier (298 percent) than the G9X.
 In this context, it is worth noting that neither the G9X nor the FZ1000 are weather-sealed.